breadcat/blog.minskio.co.uk/content/quotes.md

 >Holding onto anger is like drinking poison and expecting the other person to die <!-- fake buddhist quote -->

+>How dare you gamble with their souls <!-- sealab 2021 -->

 >How far do you think I can kick this bucket? <!-- joke punchline -->

 >Hurt people hurt people